-Open the folder of the zip and copy all the files and directories inside this folder to the root of the transmitter USB drive.
-For details of the file-system please see 2.3 USB & File-system.
-The files with the extension zip, and dfu need not to be copied.
+Open the folder that has been extracted from the zip file and copy all the files and directories inside this folder to the root of the transmitter USB drive.
+For details of the file-system please see USB & File-system.
+The files with the extension 'zip', and 'dfu' need not to be copied.